 Now the Jets are threatening to make Jones put his money where his mouth always seems to be.
-Austin, a restricted free agent, was scheduled to visit the Jets on Thursday and Friday.
+Austin, a restricted free agent, was scheduled to visit the Jets today and Friday.
 The Cowboys would have seven days to match any offer made by the Jets or they could accept a second-round pick as compensation.
 If you'd told me at this time last year that the Cowboys could receive a second-round pick for Austin, I'd have thought you were hallucinating.
 But with T.O.'s release, Jones has backed himself into a corner.
 Austin, the former Monmouth University star, has discovered the beauty of leverage, and he ought to take full advantage of it.

 The Cowboys' first pick in the draft is at No. 51, and unless they lose Austin, there's not much chance they'll pick a receiver.
 A longtime NFC scout told me this morning that he expects to see a run on receivers early in the second round, so the Cowboys would likely wait until Sunday to look at a receiver.
 I know they love Ohio State's Brian Robiskie, but I'll be surprised if he lasts that long.
 The name to remember is Jarrett Dillard from Rice.
 He had 60 touchdowns (20 in '08) during his remarkable college career.